August 12, 2021

 At GRF, we can review each of these categories to identify both risks and opportunities for your organization.
 We can provide you with recommendations to improve your cyber posture and improve end-user performance.

-Assessing website security is part of our GRF Cybersecurity Risk Assessment and Scorecard that looks at 20 total categories that describe your organization’s cyber posture.
-Through our scan, we will identify potential vulnerabilities facing your organization, remediation steps, and ongoing support to help you increase your overall cyber landscape.
+As part of our cybersecurity audits, our Cybersecurity Risk Assessment and Scorecard looks at 20 total categories that describe your organization’s cyber posture.
+Through our scan, we will assess your website security and identify potential vulnerabilities facing your organization.
 Our scan will provide a score (A, B, C, D, F) for each of the categories along with an overall score to help you understand your current security status and how you can improve.
+We will also provide remediation steps and ongoing support to help you improve your overall cyber landscape.